-The basis for the content of an audit is formed by the stage and product-specific requirements defined in the current valid version of the scheme manual (see for reference www.q-s.de).
+The basis for the content of an audit is formed by the stage and product-specific requirements defined in the current valid version of the scheme manual (see for reference www.g-s.de).

 Audits should be conducted in the national language of the company to be audited.
 In case it is not possible to conduct the audit in the national language, the certification body and the company to be audited must reach a clear written agreement on the language in which the audit and the certification process will be conducted.
-The certification body must ensure, that the assigned auditor has the necessary knowledge of the agreed audit language.
+The certification body must ensure that the assigned auditor has the necessary knowledge of the agreed audit language.
 If necessary, an independent translator must be involved.
 If necessary, the documents to be reviewed must be translated independently, ideally in advance of the audit.
 The language skills of the auditor or translator (if applicable) must be proven to QS, if requested (e.g. qualified language certificates, contract with translator, curriculum vitae).
-The audit report shall be written in German or English.